US Core Implementation Guide

 Examples

-These are example instances that show what Screening and Assessments data produced and consumed by systems conforming with this implementation guide might look like.
+These examples show what Screening and Assessments data produced and consumed by systems conforming with this implementation guide might look like.

 Social Determinant of Health (SDOH) Examples